-We have developed a whole school plan to deliver the Religious Education in Cornwall Agreed Syllabus, 2015-2019.
+We have developed a whole school plan to deliver the Religious Education in Cornwall Agreed Syllabus, 2015-2019 (a new syllabus is expected in March 2020).
 Current strands are: 'Me and Us' 'Festivals and Times', 'Places and Buildings', 'The World', 'People', and 'Books and Stories'.